-All employees working with animals must complete a training requirements registration form.
+All employees working with animals must complete a training requirements registration form - PDF.

 There are four components to the IACUC requirements for training: